 - Conor from Gamer's Guide to Pretty Much Everything is famous as a professional gamer, going by the handle Kid Fury.
 Unfortunately, he was forced to retire because of... a thumb injury.
 He can still game, though, and he does so with his Five-Man Band of gamer friends.

-- Kamen Rider Ex-Aid protagonist Emu Hojo was also known as the Genius Gamer "M" before he abandoned professional gaming to become a doctor, which turns out to be an extremely useful skillset when video game villains start possessing his patients.
-Fairly early in the show we also meet Nico Yazawa, Genius Gamer "N", who's also this trope but was second-best to M.
+- Kamen Rider Ex-Aid protagonist Emu Hojo was also known as the Genius Gamer "M" before he abandoned professional gaming to become a doctor, which turns out to be an extremely useful skill set when video game villains start possessing his patients.
+Fairly early in the show we also meet Nico Saiba, Genius Gamer "N", who is also this trope but was second-best to M.

 - Daryl Musashi in The X-Files episode "First-Person Shooter" is presented as one of the (if not the) best FPS players in the world, invited to test the newest VR environment.
 Nevertheless, the Monster of the Week infesting said VR offs him with little ceremony within minutes.
 (The episode also makes it quite clear, however, that the writers have a very vague idea of gaming and its culture.)